derrick0714/infer/README.md

 ## Getting Started

 Note: To install, make sure you have installed FreeBSD 8.3 as documented in [freebsd.txt](doc/install/freebsd.txt) and that you have followed the instructions in [time.txt](doc/install/time.txt) for setting up NTP and adjusting the timezone accordingly.

-Second: you'll need to fork and clone this repo
+Second: you'll need to fork and clone this repo ( [how to install git](http://git-scm.com/download/linux), [how to create ssh key](https://help.github.com/articles/generating-ssh-keys))
 ```bash
 git@github.com:derrick0714/infer.git
 ```